Power and Propulsion Element: Integration with HALO

 As originally planned, PPE would implement the passive mode International Docking System Standard (IDSS) docking port.
-This meant that any spacecraft implememting active IDSS could theoretically dock to the PPE, such as Orion, Dragon 2, Dream Chaser, and Boeing Starliner.
+This meant that any spacecraft implementing active IDSS could theoretically dock to the PPE, such as Orion, Dragon 2, Dream Chaser, and Boeing Starliner.
 Maxar completed a system requirements review of this design in 2019.

 In 2020 NASA introduced new requirements, including integration of PPE and HALO before launch.
 PPE thus does not need to dock with HALO in space, and its docking port was eliminated.
 Thus it will no longer be able to undock from HALO.
 In February 2021 NASA contracted with SpaceX for launch of the integrated elements by a Falcon Heavy launch vehicle.

 In mid 2024, the HALO module reached significant completion and entered into the stress test phase in Thales Alenia's facilities.
 Upon successful completion of the stress tests, it is planned to be shipped to the US Northrop Grumman facilities to undergo final launch preparation and integration with the Power and Propulsion Element.

+SR-1 Freedom

+In March 2026, NASA announced the indefinite suspension of the Gateway program.
+PPE was repurposed as the propulsion element of the nuclear-powered Space Reactor‑1 Freedom spacecraft.